 Step 3: Put it into action

-If you want your nonprofit team to sit through a lengthy PowerPoint presentation and generic handouts, this probably isn’t what you want.
-Emily provides your staff with an interactive, hands-on experience every step of the way.
+If you want your nonprofit team to sit through a lengthy PowerPoint presentation with generic handouts, this probably isn’t the nonprofit training you want.
+Rather than lecture you about the merits of reliable web hosting and management, your EJ&A WordPress instructor provides your staff with an interactive, hands-on experience every step of the way.

 - Get access to resources for a stronger foundation and preparation.